emrahgunduz/simple-log-checker/README.md

 You can use "ipset list" to see what is currently banned.

 App does not make the ipset lists permanent, so a restart will clear all.

+If you are using a different firewall then iptables and ipset, you can alter commands which the app executes.
+These are located in the "ban.js" file and documented right at the beginning of the file.